-- ROSTER REGISTRATION DEADLINE In each season of play, member schools may add any additional student-athletes to complete their rosters by the Roster Registration Deadline.
+- 27.3.0 ROSTER REGISTRATION DEADLINE - In each season of play, member schools may add any additional student-athletes to complete their rosters by the Roster Registration Deadline.
 This includes, eligible student-athletes who are new to the member school or who are joining the team after the Team Registration Deadline (these student-athletes must not have participated in any competition(s) prior to being registered with BCSS).
 Roster Registration must be competed in STARS by:

-- Fall October 18, 2017
+- Fall October 17, 2018

-- Winter January 17, 2018
+- Winter January 23, 2019

-- Spring April 18, 2018
+- Spring May 1, 2019

-26.4.0 PENALTIES FOR REGISTRATION AFTER THE ROSTER REGISTRATION DEADLINE
+27.4.0 PENALTIES FOR REGISTRATION AFTER THE ROSTER REGISTRATION DEADLINE

-- 26.4.1 In the event an individual student-athlete is not registered on the STARS team roster after the Roster Registration Deadline and twenty-one (21) days or more prior to the start of Provincial Championships (inclusive of the first (1st) day of Provincials) and is deemed eligible to play by BCSS, the member school will be assessed an automatic fine of \$25. - 26.4.2 In the event an individual student-athlete is not registered on the STARS team roster after the Roster Registration Deadline and between twenty (20) to eleven (11) days (inclusive) prior to the start of Provincial Championships (inclusive of the first (1st) day of Provincials) and is deemed eligible to play by BCSS, the member school will be assessed an automatic fine of \$100.

-In the event an individual student-athlete is not registered on the STARS team roster after the Roster Registration Deadline and ten (10) days or less prior to the start of Provincial Championships (inclusive of the first (1st) day of Provincials) and is deemed eligible to play by BCSS, the member school will be assessed an automatic fine of \$250.
+- 27 4 1 In the event an individual student-athlete is not registered on the STARS team roster after the Roster Registration Deadline and twenty-one (21) days or more prior to the start of Provincial Championships (inclusive of the first (1st) day of Provincials) and is deemed eligible to play by BCSS, the member school will be assessed an automatic fine of \$25. - In the event an individual student-athlete is not registered on the STARS team roster after the Roster Registration Deadline 27.4.2 and between twenty (20) to eleven (11) days (inclusive) prior to the start of Provincial Championships (inclusive of the first (1st) day of Provincials) and is deemed eligible to play by BCSS, the member school will be assessed an automatic fine of \$100. - 27.4.3 In the event an individual student-athlete is not registered on the STARS team roster after the Roster Registration Deadline and ten (10) days or less prior to the start of Provincial Championships (inclusive of the first (1st) day of Provincials) and is deemed eligible to play by BCSS, the member school will be assessed an automatic fine of \$250.

 Missed Roster Registration Deadline Days Until Provincials Fine Amount

 21 Days or more \$25 per student-athlete

 From 20 - 11 Days \$100 per student-athlete

 10 Days or less \$250 per student-athlete

-The first (1st) day of a provincial championship is counted as day one (1)
+The first (1st) day of a provincial championship is cou nted as day one (1)

-26.4.4 In extraordinary circumstances, the BCSS Executive Director may in his or her sole discretion, reduce or waive a fine for registration after the roster deadline.
+27.4.4 In extraordinary circumstances, the BCSS Executive Director may in his or her sole discretion, reduce or waive a fine for registration after the roster deadline.
 The request must be in writing, state the extraordinary circumstances on the late registration and be received within five (5) days of notice of the fine.
 The request shall be e-mailed to the BCSS office.
 The decision of the Executive Director is final and binding on all parties.

-26.5.0 MINIMUM NUMBER FOR BC SCHOOL SPORTS ROSTERS
+27.5.0 MINIMUM NUMBER FOR BC SCHOOL SPORTS ROSTERS

-26.5.1 Member schools are required to register a minimum number of students on the STARS team rosters as per 26.2.1 Team Registration Deadlines.
+27.5.1 Member schools are required to register a minimum number of students on the STARS team rosters as per 27.2.1 Team Registration Deadlines.
 Minimum roster numbers are as follows:

 Aquatics 1 Mountain Biking 1

-Badminton 5 Rugby 18
+Badminton 5 Rugby (Boys)(15-a-side) 18

 Basketball 7 Snowboarding 1

 Cross Country 1 Skiing 1

 Curling 4 Soccer 11

 Field Hockey 11 Tennis 5

-Football 19 Track and Field 1
+Football (11-a-side) 19 Track and Field 1

+Football (9-a-side) 16 Ultimate 9

 Golf 4 Volleyball 6

 Gymnastics 1 Wrestling 1

-26.6.0 PROCEDURES FOR DEALING WITH VIOLATIONS OF THE REGISTRATION POLICIES
+27.6.0 PROCEDURES FOR DEALING WITH VIOLATIONS OF THE REGISTRATION POLICIES